 Protecting the eyes when outdoors is beneficial, particularly when it is windy and sunny.
 Protective sunglasses should be worn to minimize irritation.
 Continue reading more tips to managing the condition.

-There is no medical cure for ocular rosacea, and medical professionals still do not know the exact cause of the condition.
+There is no medical cure for ocular rosacea symptoms, and medical professionals still do not know the exact cause of the condition.
 By adhering to eye-area cleanliness and by avoiding common triggers, people with the condition can minimize or even eliminate most flare-ups.
 Those people with chronic itchy, watery, and burning eyes should seek medical attention as soon as possible.
 Medications may help alleviate the unpleasant symptoms of this inflammatory eye response.

 Learn more: Why Are My Eyes Dry at Night?
 16 Symptoms of Dry Eye Treatment Options